ksomao/swift-cli/README.md

-# wpspeed
+# swift-cli
-Wordpress Project Generator
+Swift-cli is a helper for the Swift theme
+It can create a new WordPress project with the Swift theme.

-step before using wpspeed:
+step before using swift-cli:
 - npm install -g .
 -------------------------------------------
-wpspeed new => will install wordpress, composer, wptheme_starter,...
+swift new => will install wordpress + Swift theme,...
-wpspeed clear => use it in the theme folder to clear lock files
-wpspeed install => install composer & node dependencies
+swift install => install composer & node dependencies